 Bursaries can help out if you have financial hardships or emergencies.
 They can help towards:

 - Childcare costs (for Ofsted-registered childcare) where there is no entitlement to other government initiatives

 - Essential course-related equipment, books, materials, field trips and registration fees

 - Examination and registration fees

-This is a weekly payment for students who have a low household income.
+This is a payment for students who have a low household income.
 To check if you are eligible for this bursary please ask at Student Services for an application form.
-Decisions on who will receive this bursary will be made by the end of October 2019.
-If you are eligible, your payments will be back dated to the start of term.
+Decisions on who will receive this bursary will be made in due course.

 You can receive a bursary if: